supplier audit inside china factory for execution risk evaluation

 Process instability

-Production relies on experience rather than controlled systems
+Production depends on experience rather than controlled systems.

 Engineering misalignment